quicwg/multipath/draft-lmbdhk-quic-multipath.md

 the packet containing the ACK for the PATH_ABANDON frame cannot be received anymore and the endpoint might need to rely on an idle time out to close the path, as described in Section {{idle-time-close}}.

-Retransmittable frame, that have previously been send on the abandoned path and are considered lost, SHOULD be retransmitted on a different path.
+Retransmittable frames, that have previously been send on the abandoned path and are considered lost, SHOULD be retransmitted on a different path.

+If an endpoint wants to close the last open path of a connection, it MUST use the CONNECTION_CLOSE frame as specified in {{RFC9000}}.

 If a PATH_ABANDON frame is received for the only active path of a QUIC connection, the receiving peer SHOULD send a CONNECTION_CLOSE frame and enters the closing state.
 If the client